 50-50-102.
 Definitions.
 Unless the context requires otherwise, in this chapter, the following definitions apply:

-(1) "Consumer" means a person who is a member of the public, takes possession of food, and does not offer the food for resale.
+(2) "Consumer" means a person who is a member of the public, takes possession of food, is not operating an establishment, and does not offer the food for resale.

-(8) "Farmer's market" means a farm premises, a food stand owned and operated by a farmer, or an organized market authorized by the appropriate municipal or county authority under 7-21-3301.
+(5) "Farmer's market" means a farm premises, a roadside stand owned and operated by a farmer, or an organized market authorized by the appropriate municipal or county authority.

 (b) The term does not include: